Economic Evaluation of Medical Devices

 5. The arrangements provide a different distribution of risk between the payer and manufacturer than under the normal reimbursement arrangements.

 Examples of PBRSA for procedures involving devices initiated in the United States include those for positron emission tomography for cancer diagnosis, percutaneous transluminal angioplasty and stenting for secondary prevention of stroke, and spinal cord stimulation for failed back surgery syndrome (Garrison et al., 2013).
-In another example of a PBRSA in Ontario, the generalizability of existing randomized controlled trials of drug-eluting stents (DES) conducted in the United States was questioned.
+In another example of a PBRSA in Ontario, the generalizability of existing RCTs of DES conducted in the United States was questioned.
 Therefore, a pragmatic registry of all patients receiving DES was established in order to conduct a “field evaluation.”
 Coverage was provided for the stents provided under the registry.
-It was found that DES was more effective only in patients at high risk of stenosis (e.g., those with diabetes or particularly long or narrow lesions).
+It was found that DES were more effective only in patients at high risk of stenosis (e.g., those with diabetes or particularly long or narrow lesions).
 Since this represented about 30% of the whole patient population, it was argued that this policy saved between $35 million and $58 million, as compared with the potential uncontrolled adoption of DES (Goeree et al., 2009; Levin, Goeree, Sikich, & Jorgensen, 2007).

 The key questions in using economic evaluation to manage the diffusion of MDs concern the timing of studies (e.g., before or after providing reimbursement) and the nature of the research (e.g., the parameters estimated and the methods used).
 Making a device available early can have benefits, as it allows patient access to potentially beneficial therapies.
 However, decisions about the use of the device when the evidence base is relatively immature can lead to clinical and financial risk.
 Also, once the device is generally available, the possibilities for further research to reduce uncertainty may be limited, either because manufacturers have fewer incentives to invest in further research or because patients and clinicians are unwilling to participate in studies, especially RCTs.